cryptpad/blog/posts/Announcing-new-apps.md

 ---
-title: "Announcing two new applications in early access: Document and Presentation"
+title: 'Announcing two new applications in early access: Document and Presentation'
 date: 2021-10-21 11:14:03
-author: David Benqué
+author: "David Benqué"
 tags:
 - interoperability
 - document
 - presentation
+cover: /images/OO-doc-preview.png
 ---

 Today we are beginning to roll out some major new features for CryptPad.
 We have integrated the two remaining [OnlyOffice](https://www.onlyoffice.com/) editors for text documents and presentations into CryptPad's real-time encrypted collaboration engine.
 This completes the OnlyOffice suite, as spreadsheets have been available for some time.
 Like our spreadsheet editor, these two new applications [only rely on OnlyOffice's client-side components, not its server](https://docs.cryptpad.fr/en/FAQ.html#what-is-the-relationship-between-cryptpad-and-onlyoffice).